SUNSHINE99/Getting-and-Cleaning-Course-Proejct/Codebook.md

 names()          | Used to change the name of the variables read.table       | Read a file and return the data frame write.table      | writes the data frame to the file

+Used colMean as a funciton to generate tidy data set with the average of each variable for each activity and each subject.